egycondor/egycondor.github.io/_posts/2023-12-27-technical-insights-and-strategic-hunting-approaches.md

 njRAT, built using the Microsoft® .NET framework, can be intricately analyzed using tools like dnSpy and Ollydbg, especially when it's packed

-For this section, let's delve into the technical deconstruction of a recent njRAT sample,  sourced from the Any.Run platform https://app.any.run/tasks/6e3b2477-c1e8-4fd1-8128-4e32eda226d4/ .
+For this section, let's delve into the technical deconstruction of a recent njRAT sample,  sourced from the [AnyRun](https://app.any.run/tasks/6e3b2477-c1e8-4fd1-8128-4e32eda226d4/) platform.
 This example will demonstrate the process using dnSpy, a powerful .NET decompiler and debugger.

 **DnSpy Unpacking Process:**